This is an attempt to collect a debt. Any information obtained will be used for that purpose.

 When is the best time to negotiate?

 Right away.
 Non-payment can rack up interest and fees, so it is best to get things rolling as quickly as possible.
 Negotiating with a collector will help balance the potential negative effects of non-payment such as hurt reputation, ruined credit if you get reported, and potential legal action, with your own solvency.
 Collectors who are inefficient profit from interest and fees on payment plans.
-But that’s not true with TrueAccord – they never adds any interest or fees.

 How much should I negotiate?